amitshekhariitbhu/RxJava2-Android-Samples/README.md

 Because Reactive-Streams has a different architecture, it mandates changes to some well known RxJava types.

-# Migration From RxJava 1 to RxJava2
+# Migration From RxJava 1 to RxJava 2

-To allow having RxJava 1.x and RxJava 2.x side-by-side, RxJava 2.x is under the maven coordinates io.reactivex.rxjava2:rxjava:2.x.y and classes are accessible below io.reactivex.
+To allow having RxJava 1 and RxJava 2 side-by-side, RxJava 2 is under the maven coordinates io.reactivex.rxjava2:rxjava:2.x.y and classes are accessible below io.reactivex.

 Users switching from 1.x to 2.x have to re-organize their imports, but carefully.